PROCESS

 3. Implementation

 Now, that we know, what we need to do, it's time to do it.
-Efficiently, focussed and with a clever sense of what needs to be prioritized when.
+Efficiently, focussed and with a clever sense of what needs to be prioritized and when.

 Follow up phase illustration